Wednesday, July 30

 Sympathy considered harmful

-You start chatting with Adam by the water-cooler.
-He starts complaining about Brett.
-Your first instinct is to sympathize.
-And if Brett is Adams significant other that is absolutely what you should do.
+You start chatting with Adam by the water cooler.
+He begins complaining about Brett.
+Your first instinct is to sympathize — and if Brett is Adam’s significant other, that might be exactly the right thing to do.

-It is amazing how often people try to resolve a lack of communication by talking to everybody except the person involved.
+It’s surprising how often people try to fix a lack of communication by talking to everyone except the person involved.

-My preference is to concentrate on people’s actual behaviour and how I can encourage behaviour that results in better outcomes, rather than indulging in righteous indignation.
+Personally, I prefer to focus on people’s actual behavior and on how I can encourage actions that lead to better outcomes — rather than indulging in righteous indignation.

-Next time this happens to you, perhaps you could consider becoming an active part of the solution, rather than a passive part of the problem.
-I know that this can be a difficult thing to keep in mind when you are lending a sympathetic ear to a friend, but the benefits can be a more peaceful environment.
+Next time you find yourself in this situation, consider becoming an active part of the solution rather than a passive part of the problem.
+I know it’s hard to remember this when a friend needs a sympathetic ear, but it can lead to a more peaceful and productive environment.

 Dear Reader,

-What is your opinion?
-Would you leave well enough alone and just sympathize, or would you encourage Adam to talk further with Brett to try to resolve the problem?
+What’s your opinion?
+Would you simply sympathize and leave it at that, or would you encourage Adam to talk directly with Brett to try and resolve the issue?

 Update